 Most of all we hope to bring the heart back into Penicuik town centre through good food, a place to meet and community events.

-With the award from the Scottish Land Fund we have resumed renovations to the ground floor and are applying for Big Lottery funding to get the whole floor operating as a community hub in 2020.
+With the award from the Scottish Land Fund we have just about finished renovations to the ground floor and are seeking a Completion Certificate to confirm a major milestone of the Storehouse community hub.